musicbutton

 b) (32) Cleanliness, contentment, penance, consideration and surrender to the person of God constitute the regulation.

-e) (54) When one to the image offered by the senses keeps that image in mind, has one separated oneself from the objects producing that mental image; that is called the turning inward or the internalization of one's attention.
-(56) Thus has one from the transcendental position one's senses under control.
+one has separated oneself from the objects producing that mental image; that is called the turning inward or the internalization of one's attention.
+(56) Thus one has one's senses under control from the transcendental position.

 III) The control one achieves